 The Sun: Modern RWS Tarot Card Meanings

-โ€˜Key XIX: The Sunโ€™, Rider Waite Smith tarot deck.
+‘Key XIX: The Sun’, Rider Waite Smith tarot deck.

 The Sun: Upright RWS Meanings

-Joy, Success, Health, Authority, Truth, Light, Children, Soul
+Joy, Success, Health, Authority, Light, Children

 Generally

 As one of the most positive cards in the entire RWS Major Arcana, The Sun signifies a period of profound joy, absolute success, and abundant vitality.
-This is the card of pure, unfiltered consciousness, where all shadows have been banished by the light of truth.
+This is the card of pure, unfiltered awareness, where all shadows have been banished by the Light of Truth.
 It represents a time of simple, uncomplicated happiness and a powerful, optimistic energy that illuminates every area of your life.
-This can manifest as a moment of profound clarity, where a complex problem is suddenly understood.
-It can also be a period of sheer good fortune and success, such as a wonderful, rejuvenating holiday or a day where everything simply goes right.
-It is a sign that the universe is in full support of you, and you are in a state of alignment with your true, higher self.

 In a Love Context

 In a love reading, The Sun is an unequivocally positive omen.
 It points to a happy and joyful relationship that is free from the secrets of The Moon or the conflicts of the Five of Wands.
 This is a connection based on total honesty, openness, and mutual understanding.
 It can signify a fun and carefree romance where both partners can be their authentic selves.
-For a long-term partnership, this card often points to a successful and joyous marriage, a period of profound harmony and stability.
-This card is also a primary signifier of fertility and life, often pointing to the birth of a child that brings immense happiness and a new sense of purpose to the relationship.

 In a Money/Career Context

-In a money or career reading, The Sun signifies a major and unambiguous success.
-This is a time of peak performance, recognition, and abundant reward.
-It can represent the successful launch of a new business, a major project that is completed with resounding success, or a promotion that brings you great joy and a higher status.
 This card also points to public recognition of your achievements.
 Your hard work is no longer hidden; it is being seen and celebrated by your peers and superiors.
 This, in turn, often leads to a period of significant financial abundance.
 It is a sign that your career is a source of true vitality and happiness, not just a way to earn a living.

 In a Spiritual Context

-Spiritually, The Sun represents a profound spiritual awakening or a moment of true enlightenment.
-It is the culmination of the spiritual journey, where the seeker steps out of the illusions of The Moon and into the full, revealing light of the Divine.
 This is a moment of profound and direct connection to your higher self, a period of simple, joyful faith that is not based on complex dogma but on a direct experience of truth.
 The light of consciousness has revealed the truth of your situation, banishing all fear, doubt, and illusion.
 It is a state of spiritual clarity, vitality, and a complete, harmonious alignment with the will of the Divine Soul.

 In Common Spread Positions